Vanagon Fuel Efficiency

-There are horror stories of 12 mpg trips from some folks in Vanagon World.
-Yet, I pulled off 18-21 mpg on a long 6,000-mile adventure in a fully loaded 1986 Westfalia camper.
+I pulled off 18-21 mpg on a long 6,000-mile adventure in a fully loaded 1986 Westfalia camper.
+I averaged about 20 mpg.
+And I am not alone.
+Many others report 18 to 21 miles per gallon.

-If you think that is terrible fuel mileage, other reports suggest that later-model VW Eurovans get a measly 16 mpg, and most Class B motorhomes (I’ve test-driven plenty) get far worse… sometimes as low as 12 mpg.
+Sure, I’d love to see better mpg, but for what is considered a Class B motorhome (according to insurers) those numbers are damn good.
+My Vanagon camper also weighs more than 4,000 pounds!
+If you think that is terrible fuel mileage, other reports suggested that later-model VW Eurovans get a measly 16 mpg, and most Class B motorhomes (I’ve test-driven plenty) get far worse… sometimes in the single digits.
+You can do your own research at https://www.fuelly.com.

-So whenever you read about fuel mileage in a Vanagon know that mpg can change even with the same engine/trans/body type.
-Even a dirty air filter, a tire with low pressure, or an engine with old corroded plugs affect fuel efficiency.
-Heck, carrying too many mountain bikes can drag on fuel mileage.
+So whenever you read about fuel mileage in a Vanagon know that mpg can change from one vehicle to the next.
+Not all Vanagons are created equal because a dirty air filter, low tire pressure, or an engine with corroded plugs affect fuel efficiency.
+Heck, carrying too many mountain bikes and passengers can drag mpg down.

-I’ve been keeping track of Vanagon fuel economy online, specifically for the Type 2 T3, and on average, like I mentioned before, real-world mpg is hovering about 18 mpg.
+I’ve been keeping track of Vanagon fuel economy online, specifically for the Type 2 T3, and on average, like I mentioned before, real-world mpg is hovering about 19 or so.
 That’s accurate.
 Can it do better?
 The short answer is yes, ever so slightly.
+I hear the Subaru engine swap helps increase the mpg.
+But I don’t know personally if that information is 100 percent correct.
+Judgement pending.

 Ways to Increase and Maintain Your MPG: Always run with fresh plugs, wires, coil, and distributor.